vonschutter/Simple-Server-Support-Tool/README.md

 	- Display system information
 	- Update system software
-	- Bakup virtual machines
+	- Backup virtual machines
 	- Cleanup/Report on PPA's
 	- Show systems physical location
 	- Check if a password you intend to use is for sale on the Darknet

 You may can run the script on any remote Linux server to manage some common support tasks.
 This tools should work on any deb or rpm based system or any system that uses package kit to satisfy dependencies and update the system.
-It uses standard tools available in Lnux and in common repositories tom manage the systems.
+It uses standard tools available in Lnux and in common repositories to manage the systems.

-This tools is documentes as well as can be, and it should therefor, also serve as a good learning tool.
-It It may also easily be extended/modified to do whatever a sys admin would like it to.
+This tool is documente as well as can be, and it should therefore, also serve as a good learning tool.
+It It may also easily be extended/modified to do whatever a sysadmin would like it to since it contains menu templates and is written in a moduar way.
 ```
 Usage: run the script "bash /path/to/rtd" or if installed in the $PATH; by rtd simply type "rtd" in a terminal.
 ```